& Burlesque History & Lingo

 Patter Act An act based on rapid, clever dialog (Abbott and Costello's famed "Who's On First?" is an example.)

 Pin Rail A sturdy horizontal rail, firmly affixed to the wall and floor, holding a row of belaying pins.
 Each 12-inch wooden pin is shaped to fit the hand, which also prevents slippage of the hemp line tied to it.
-This system is used to snub off the lines raising scenery into the fly gallery.
-It is the most direct reminder that in many ways the stage systems mimic the fittings of a sailing ship.
+This system is used to snub off the lines used to raise scenery into the fly gallery.
+It is a reminder that in many ways stage systems mimic the fittings of a sailing ship.

 Pit The sunken area immediately between the edge of the stage and the first row of the house, in which the house musicians play.

 Places The last in a series of timed calls from the stage manager.
-They begin with "half hour" and culminate in "places," the signal for those in the show's first minutes to make their way to the stage.
+They begin with "half hour" and culminate in "places" (or, in Britain, "openers"), the signal for those in the show's first minutes to take their places onstage.

 Playing to the Haircuts Playing last on the bill (in other words, playing to the backs of the audience members as they left.)
 In its worst construction, performing so badly that the audience walked out in boredom and disgust.